VictorRobellini/pfSense-Dashboard/README.md

 - Include IP and ping methods from [/u/seb6596](https://www.reddit.com/u/seb6596 "/u/seb6596") when they are back online.
 - Make it pretty.
 I've never been good at this part
-- Get the pfBlocker (IP & DNS) panels right.
-It's got something to do with "AND $timeFilter" but I'm pretty new and still learning.
 - Get the RTT calculations right from the dpinger integration.
 It's in microseconds but for some reason doesn't match the graphs in pfSense when I compare them.

 ### Plugins